SkylineCommunications/Skyline.DataMiner.CICD.Tools.GitHubToCatalogYaml/README.md

 **WARNING!
 DO NOT MODIFY THIS FILE.**

 This tool generates an `auto-generated-catalog.yml` file in the `.githubtocatalog` directory, alongside extending any existing `catalog.yml` or `manifest.yml` file.
-This secondary file is critical for the following reasons:
+This auto-generated file is critical for the following reasons:

 1. **Tracking Catalog IDs:**
    Committing and pushing the `auto-generated-catalog.yml` allows the tool to create a unique Catalog ID on the first run and reuse it for future runs.
 This prevents duplicate catalog records, which can occur if new IDs are generated with each workflow run.